Murder of Karen Stitt: Murder

 On September 2, 1982, Stitt took a local bus to visit her boyfriend in Sunnyvale.
 After spending the evening together, Stitt's boyfriend walked her to the bus stop for the trip home around midnight.
 Later that morning, her nude body was found dumped at the base of a wall of a nearby business by a delivery truck driver.
 Stitt's wrists were bound with her shirt and her jacket was tied around her left ankle.
-She had been raped and stabbed 59 times.
+She had been raped and had been stabbed 59 times.

 Investigation

 Stitt's murder went unsolved for nearly 40 years.
 Stitt's boyfriend was considered a suspect but was eventually cleared by forensic DNA analysis in the early 2000s.
 In 2019, a detective with the Sunnyvale Department of Public Safety began working with an expert in investigative genetic genealogy to identify the perpetrator.
-In 2021, the genealogist told detectives that the killer was likely one of four brothers from Fresno, California.
+In 2021, the genealogist told authorities that the killer was likely one of four brothers from Fresno, California.
 Gary Gene Ramirez was one of them.

 In April 2022, the Sunnyvale detective obtained a DNA sample from a child of Gary Ramirez.
 The DNA revealed there was a "high probability" that the child's father was the killer.
 On August 2, 2022, the 75-year-old Ramirez was arrested at his home in Makawao on the Island of Maui, Hawaii.

 On August 10, 2022, Gary Ramirez appeared in court in Maui and agreed to be extradited to Santa Clara County, California.

+On February 24, 2025, Ramirez was convicted in the Santa Clara County Superior Court for killing Stitt after pleading no contest to first-degree murder.